Git Context Controller: Manage the Context of LLM-based Agents like Git: Method

 \subsection{GCC File System}

-The \texttt{Git-Context-Controller} (GCC) organizes agent memory into a structured directory rooted at \texttt{.GCC/}, reflecting a three-tiered hierarchy of reasoning: high-level planning, commit-level summaries, and fine-grained execution traces.
+GCC organizes agent context into a structured directory rooted at \texttt{.GCC/}, reflecting a three-tiered hierarchy of reasoning: high-level planning, commit-level summaries, and fine-grained execution traces.
 Each file in this hierarchy plays a distinct role in tracking the agent’s thoughts, progress, and architectural context.
 All files are plain-text and continuously updated through agent-invoked commands.